U.S. Women's Amateur: Robert Cox Cup

 There are no age restrictions on entry.
 Players must have a handicap index of 5.4 or less.
 Morgan Pressel qualified as a 13-year-old in 2001 and won in 2005 at the age of 17.
 The 2006 winner Kimberly Kim was only 14 years old, breaking the record previously held by Laura Baugh.
 In 2007, Pearl Jin and Alexis Thompson became the first 12-year-olds to qualify and the first to advance to match play.
 Jin and Thompson faced one another in the third round match play.
 Thompson beat Jin, but then lost in the quarterfinals.

 Because the tournament is dominated by teenagers and college-age players who are working toward careers as tournament professionals, the USGA introduced a separate tournament in 1987 for players age 25 and over, called the U.S. Women's Mid-Amateur.
 It gives older amateur players an opportunity to compete among themselves for a national title; entrants must have a handicap index of 9.4 or less.

 The USGA rates Glenna Collett Vare as the most noteworthy champion who won the Robert Cox Cup a record six times.
 Several U.S. Women's Amateur champions who have gone on to become leading professionals including Patty Berg, Babe Zaharias, Louise Suggs and Beth Daniel.

-The two finalists win exemptions to the ensuing U.S. Women's Open, and the winner also wins exemptions to The Women's Open Championship and upon turning 50, the U.S. Senior Women's Open (one year exemption for players who eventually turned professional, and five years for players who did not turn professional).
+The two finalists earn exemptions to the ensuing U.S. Women's Open, and the winner also earns exemptions to The Women's Open Championship and upon turning 50, the U.S. Senior Women's Open (one year exemption for players who eventually turned professional, and five years for players who did not turn professional).